LexyZhu/LexyZhu/README.md

+## About me: ##
-Hi I'm Lexy Zhu, currently majored in Data Science at NYU.

-- 👀 I’m interested in Machine Learning and Deep Learning.
+I'm Lexy Zhu, currently pursuing a Master’s degree in Data Science at New York University.
+I am passionate about applying Machine Learning and Deep Learning techniques to advance research in cognitive science and biomedical imaging.

-- 📫 You can reach me via email: lexuanzhu8@gmail.com
+## Fun Facts ##
+⛸️ If you're a figure skating enthusiast, I'm happy to exchange some skills with you